gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Aggregation-method/How-use-FedMAP.md

 ![image.png](../../img/How-to-use-FedMAP/image(12).png)

 {: .highlight }
-💡

-You must type **/app/data/logs/serverlog.txt** in File content field and press load button to see real time server side logs, and monitor server side FL global model training process.
+💡You must type **/app/data/logs/serverlog.txt** in File content field and press load button to see real time server side logs, and monitor server side FL global model training process.

 {: .highlight }
-💡

-You can stop the server by “**stop FL server**” button  ,if you want to stop the server in middle.
+💡You can stop the server by “**stop FL server**” button  ,if you want to stop the server in middle.